Arryn Siposs: Detroit Lions

-On 25 April 2020, Siposs signed with the Detroit Lions at the end of the 2020 NFL Draft as an undrafted free agent.
+On 25 April 2020, Siposs signed with the Detroit Lions at the end of the 2020 NFL draft as an undrafted free agent.
 He was placed on the reserve/COVID-19 list by the Lions on 29 July 2020, and was activated 10 days later.
 He was waived on 5 September 2020 and signed to the practice squad the next day.
 He was released on 21 October 2020 and re-signed to the practice squad three days later.
 He was released from the practice squad again on 16 December 2020, and re-signed to the practice squad again on 19 December 2020.

 Philadelphia Eagles

 On 13 January 2021, Siposs signed a reserve/futures contract with the Philadelphia Eagles.

 Siposs made his NFL debut with the Eagles on 12 September 2021 against the Atlanta Falcons.
 In the 2021 season, Siposs recorded 55 punts for 2,416 yards for a 43.93 average.

 During the 2022 season, Siposs injured his ankle in Week 14 and was placed on injury reserve.
 He recorded 44 punts for 2,005 total yards for a 45.57 average.
 He recovered in time to play in Super Bowl LVII against the Kansas City Chiefs.
-In Super Bowl LVII, Siposs kicked two punts.
+In Super Bowl LVII, Siposs punted twice.
 His second punt, occurring in the 4th quarter with the Eagles trailing by one point, was a low line drive that went in the wrong direction from where the gunners were positioned.
-Kadarius Toney took advantage and returned the punt to the five-yard line setting up a Kansas City touchdown.
+Kadarius Toney took advantage and returned the punt to the five-yard line, setting up a Kansas City touchdown.
 The Chiefs went on to win Super Bowl LVII by 3 points.

+On 29 August 2023, Siposs was waived by the Eagles and re-signed to the practice squad.
+On 18 September 2023, Siposs was released from the Eagles practice squad.

+Personal life

+Siposs is married to his wife Rachael, and the couple have a daughter together.
+He has Hungarian roots.